-More than eight million fans have watched the Runnin’ Utes in the Huntsman Center, where the team is 593-145 (.803) all-time with winning records in 41 of the last 42 seasons—including eight undefeated campaigns.
+More than eight million fans have watched the Runnin' Utes in the Huntsman Center, where the team is 593-145 (.803) all-time with winning records in 42 of the last 43 seasons—including eight undefeated campaigns.
 Utah attracted a total of 216,914 fans for an average of 12,051 per contest in 2016-17.
 The Utes have drawn more than 200,000 fans inside the Huntsman Center in each of the past four seasons.

 The Huntsman Center underwent a $6 million renovation in the summer of 2014.
 The original ceiling cloud was replaced with a super grid structure.
 Energy efficient LED arena lighting, which accommodates instant on and off, was installed.
 A new state-of-the-art sound system and ceiling mounted sound panels provide greater clarity.

 The project also included a draping system, offering a more intimate setting in the arena's lower bowl for smaller events.
 New banners were hung to honor Utah's all-time greatest teams and retired jerseys, and a maple wood floor was installed with an updated graphics and color scheme.
 The locker rooms have also been renovated in recent years, funded in part by donations from former Ute basketball All-Americans Andrew Bogut and Andre Miller totaling $325,000.